-I’m pretty well versed in K lit – I'm a Philosophy and Comparative Literature double major, so I should have some degree of familiarity with whatever you choose to read.
+I’m pretty well versed in K lit – I study theory at a graduate level, so I should have some degree of familiarity with whatever you choose to read.
 I'm an especially good judge for any brand of poststructuralism, including those concerned with questions of identity.
 Obviously, this doesn't mean that you can rely on buzzwords to get out of explaining your argument; it does mean, too, that I'll know if you have no idea what you're talking about.
 You should have at least a working knowledge of the position you are asking me to vote for, which requires you to do at least some cursory background reading and thinking.
 Then, bring your knowledge of critical theory to bear on the particulars of the aff, balancing overarching framing questions with specific link and impact analysis.

 I'm not convinced that the aff must defend governmental action.
 Which is only to say that I will not enter the room with any dogmatic biases against plan-less affirmatives.
 That said, I probably enjoy a good framework debate more than most, and find myself voting for framework as often as I vote against it.
 Still, I don't think it should be your only strategy against all K affs; I will be more persuaded if you at least make an effort to substantively engage the aff.
 Of course, particularly obscure affs or those lacking a consistent advocacy will tend to be harder to defend against framework than core, topic-specific K affs.